Key Takeaways:

 ToggleWhat Is Ketamine Therapy?

-Ketamine is best known as an anesthetic, but in recent years, it has gained significant attention for its rapid antidepressant effects—especially in patients with treatment-resistant depression.
-In mental health care, ketamine works by targeting the brain’s glutamate system, promoting synaptic repair and neuroplasticity.
-Unlike traditional antidepressants, which usually take weeks to work, ketamine often provides relief within hours or days.
+Ketamine is widely known as an anesthetic, but in recent years, it has gained attention for its rapid antidepressant effects—especially in cases of treatment-resistant depression.
+In mental health care, ketamine acts on the brain’s glutamate system, supporting synaptic repair and neuroplasticity.
+Unlike traditional antidepressants, which often take weeks to help, ketamine may offer relief within hours or days.

 - Major depressive disorder